srb-saurabh/collaborative-canvas/README.md

 - Limited testing on mobile browsers: basic pointer events supported; some devices may require tuning.

 ## Time spent
-Estimated 6–10 hours to design, implementation, testing, and deployment..
+Estimated 6–10 hours to design, implementation, testing, and deployment.

-## Deployment
-Deploy to any host that supports Node.js (Heroku, Render, VPS).
-Ensure `PORT` env var is present or default 3000 used.